Misoding/Satellites_Huffman/README.md

 ## Building and Running

-To compile and run the program:
+You can compile and run the program manually:

 ```sh
 gcc tema2.c -o tema2 -Wall -Wextra -g